 Noise complaints are an issue many landlords have to deal with regularly.
 This noise could be coming from neighboring apartments, from pets or even from the street.
 It is important to get this problem under control because tenants who are unhappy with their current living conditions are likely to move, leaving you with a vacancy.
-Learn what to look for before you buy a property and five tips to reduce noise in a property you already own.
+Here are five tips to reduce noise in a property you already own and also what to look for before you buy a property.

 Check Noise Levels Before You Buy